craftcms/commerce/docs/configuration.md

 Default: `true`

 When a user logs into their Craft account all line items in previous cart are merged with the current cart.

+## `pdfAllowRemoteImages`

+Determines if a Dompdf PDF render will allow remote images.

+Default `false`

 ## `pdfPaperSize`